Visual pollution: Sources

 A frequent criticism of advertising is that there is too much of it.
 Billboards, for example, have been alleged to distract drivers, corrupt public taste, promote meaningless and wasteful consumerism and clutter the land.
 See highway beautification.
-Vandalism, in the form of graffiti is defined as street markings, offensive, inappropriate, and tasteless messages made without the owner's consent.
+Vandalism, in the form of graffiti, is defined as street markings, offensive, inappropriate, and tasteless messages made without the owner's consent.
 Graffiti adds to visual clutter as it disturbs the view.

 Visual Pollution Assessment

-The process of measuring, quantifying or assessing the level of visual pollution at any place is called the visual pollution assessment (VPA).
+The process of measuring, quantifying or assessing the level of visual pollution at any place is called a visual pollution assessment (VPA).
 In past few years, the demand for methods to assess visual pollution in communities has increased.
 Recently, a tool was introduced for visual pollution measurement which can be used to measure the presence of various visual pollution objects (VPOs) and the resultant level of visual pollution.
-A detailed analysis of Visual Pollution, its context, case studies and analysis using the tool is discussed in Visual Pollution: Concepts, Practices and Management Framework by Nawaz et al.
+A detailed analysis of visual pollution, its context, case studies and analysis using the tool is discussed in Visual Pollution: Concepts, Practices and Management Framework by Nawaz et al.